Decorators¶

 ]

-To only return some of the QuerySet’s model fields, call QuerySet.values()
+To only return some of the QuerySet’s model fields, call QuerySet.values() with the field names.

 from django.contrib.auth.models import User